Motivated Reasoning and the Political Economy of Climate Change Inaction: Extensions

+In this section we informally discuss further extensions that seem relevant.
+For the sake of brevity and clarity, throughout this section we assume that $\Delta>1$.
+In Section \ref{sec:costly} we study the implication of costly deviations from Bayesian information processing.
+In Section \ref{ssec:policymotiv} we discuss how conclusions change if candidates are not only office motivated, but care also about welfare.

-\section{Costly Distortions}
+\subsection{Costly Distortions}

-In this section, I extend the previous analysis by accounting for the costs that a voter may incur when distorting the issue's complexity.
-The goal is twofold: first, introducing costs allows us to analyze how beliefs may be distorted, which is valuable in itself.
-Second, it enables us to assess the robustness of the earlier results.
-I begin by considering a fixed cost of distortion, following the approach of other recent papers, such as \cite{LEVY:2014} and \cite{LEYAOUANQ:2023}.
-I then explore a continuous cost function, where the magnitude of the distortion affects the costs, in Section \ref{ssec:quadratic}.
-In all extensions, I will focus on the case where $\Delta > 1$ for the sake of brevity and clarity.
-Additionally, I will concentrate on conditions under which equilibria with inactive candidates continue to exist.
+In this section, we extend the previous analysis by accounting for the costs that a voter may incur when distorting the issue's complexity.
+Introducing costs allows us to scrutinize the above predictions about how beliefs may be distorted, and it enables us to assess the robustness of the earlier results on policy choices.

+We distinguish between two types of costs.
+First, we analyze utility costs from making bad decisions (\citealp{BenabouTirole:2002,BenabouTirole:2016,brunnermeier2005optimal}).
+We then study purely cognitive costs from choosing distorted beliefs (\cite{LEVY:2014,LEYAOUANQ:2023,engelmann2024anticipatory}).
+For proofs of the statements, see Appendix \ref{app:costly}.